amirmasoudabdol/Bilbo/docs/studies/selection-variation.md

 Overall, we see that most lines are overlapping each other.
 This indicates that our selections for selective reporting variation does not necessarily translate to a meaningful difference in the probability of finding significant results.
 However, the effect of different ɑ-level is visible and meaningful.
 Basically, lowering ɑ-level lowers the chance of finding significant results, as expected.

 Moveover, we can observe the effect of publication bias on our results.
-As one would expect, higher publication bias will lead to higher concentration of significant results in Journal.
+As one would expect, higher publication bias will lead to higher concentration of significant results in the Journal.
 In SAM, higher publication bias encourages the Journal to accept less non-significant results, therefore, more non-significant results will be discarded, see [Journal](/journal-configurations.md).

 === "2"